Rafael Devers Preview, Player Props: Red Sox vs. Dodgers

-The Boston Red Sox, including Rafael Devers (.364 batting average in his past 10 games), take on starter Julio Urias and the Los Angeles Dodgers at Fenway Park, Saturday at 4:10 PM ET.
+The Boston Red Sox, including Rafael Devers (.451 on-base percentage in past 10 games, 106 points above season-long percentage), take on starting pitcher Caleb Ferguson and the Los Angeles Dodgers at Fenway Park, Sunday at 1:35 PM ET.

-He had two hits (going 2-for-4) in his most recent appearance against the Dodgers.
+He had a hitless performance in his last game (0-for-3) against the Dodgers.

 Rafael Devers Game Info & Props vs. the Dodgers